uwla/vue-data-table/README.md

 ## Customize configuration

-All configuration to customize the VueDataTable is passed through the following props.

 | prop | type | default | description |
 | --- | --- | --- | --- |
 | data | `Array` | - | An array of objects with the data to be displayed in the table |